Have you ever read a blog post, listened to a podcast episode, or watched a video and thought:

 Below, I’ll cover what they are, why they complement each other, and how you can put both of them to work in your own content marketing.

 The roles Structure and Intrigue play in your content

 Here are my definitions of Structure and Intrigue, for the purpose of this article.

 Structure: The intentional order in which you present the message of your content and its supporting points.
 It’s an outline that ensures your content is complete, without logical fallacies or misleading phrases that cause confusion.

 Intrigue: The fascinating details that make your content unique.
-These are the characteristics that make people say, “I love that website” or “I hate that website,” rather than “I don’t remember that website.”
+These are the characteristics that make people say, “I love that” or “I hate that,” rather than “I don’t remember that.”